V-Squared/V-Squared.github.io/plan/true-north.md

 ## Flexibility

-ViPC lets you have the freedom to choose how you want it configured.
-We give you the necessary tools and you get to pick what you want and how you want it.
+V²PC is modular, giving the user greater customization and optimization options for his/her needs.
+We give you the necessary tools to make picking what you want easy and intuitive.

-## Flexibility

-V²PC is more modular allowing the user greater customization and optimization for his needs or used applications.
-Both in terms of features and performance.

 # Fluid Form Factor